anvilproject/anvil-portal/content/about/faq.md

 - eMERGE
 - CSER (coming soon)

-The AnVIL Data Dashboard provides a real time view of which data sets and individual projects are available on AnVIL.

 ###What user training will AnVIL provide?
 AnVIL will offer training materials, online Massive Open Online Courses (MOOC) modules as well as periodic workshops to engage with the AnVIL user community.